ASF Providing SMAP Ground Support, Data Distribution

 SMAP will collect data on the entire planet’s soil moisture every three days for three years.
 From mud, to permafrost, to drought-stricken cropland, the Earth’s soil holds vital information about the planet’s water.
 Understanding where water is stored, where it is going, and how fast it is moving is critical as the human population grows, demand for water increases, the climate changes, and weather patterns shift.

 ASF DAAC is one of two NASA DAACs that will distribute SMAP data to scientists.
-The other is the National Snow and Ice Data Center (NSIDC) DAAC.
+The other is NASA's National Snow and Ice Data Center (NSIDC) DAAC.
 Four ground stations will downlink SMAP data.
 The others are in Antarctica, Argentina, and Norway.

 SMAP launched from Vandenberg Air Force Base in California at 5:22 a.m.
 Alaska Standard Time on Saturday, Jan.
 31.